 Paving News is published in a cooperative effort between the Global Paving Marketing Communications Group at Caterpillar Inc. and High Velocity Communications Inc. It is distributed free of charge to those in the paving and road building industries.
 If you are not currently receiving Paving News and would like to, or have a change of address, please send your name, company name and address to: Paving News Subscription Dept., 1121 Marlin Court Suite A, Waukesha, WI 53186-1464.
 CAT, CATERPILLAR, their respective logos, "Caterpillar Yellow," and the POWER EDGE trade dress, as well as corporate and product identity used herein, are trademarks of Caterpillar and may not be used without permission.
-Flatured machines may include additional equipment for special applications or oustomer modifications not offered by Caterpillar.
+All contents of this publication are protected under U.S. and international copyright laws, and may not be reproduced without permission.
+Featured machines may include additional equipment for special applications or customer modifications not offered by Caterpillar.
 Because specifications are subject to change without notice, check with your Cat Dealer for the latest equipment information.
-Printed in the U.S.A.
-Volume 2, Number 2. © 2011 Caterpillar All Rights Reserved
+Printed in the UK Volume 2, Number 2. © 2011 Caterpillar All Rights Reserved